gitmichaelqiu/LexiGen/README.md

 ### Export to Word

 Want to share the sentence set?
-Press "Export to Word" or "Ctrl/Cmd + E" to export all your sentences to a docx.
+Press "Menu -> Export to Word" or "Ctrl/Cmd + E" to export all your sentences to a docx.
 You can choose to generate analysis.

 **Answer Key** will be automatically appended to the last pages of the document.

+### Designate Context

+Want your sentences generated under a certain context?
+Press "Context" or "Ctrl/Cmd + T" to add a context to all **New Sentences**.
+When you close the context window by the keyboard shortcut, the context will be automatically saved.

+### Save/Load History

+Press "Menu -> Save/Load" or "Ctrl/Cmd + S"/"Ctrl/Cmd + L" to save/load all current data, including words, sentences, analyses, and context to/from an external YAML file.

+You can share YAML files with your friends/students/teachers!

 ## 🚀 Quick Start

 ### Prerequisites

+If you do **NOT** want to download Ollama and use terminal to download models, go to "Alternative: Using Local GGUF Models".

 1. Install [Ollama](https://ollama.com)
 2. Launch the Ollama app